nCine/nCine-site/cmake-options.md

   This option will build the Android version of the engine.

+- `NCINE_STRIP_BINARIES`

+  When this option is enabled all Linux and Android libraries and executables will be stripped with the `strip` command.

 - `NCINE_WITH_IMGUI`

   When this option is enabled the engine will feature an integration with the [Dear ImGui](https://github.com/ocornut/imgui) user interface toolkit.